roozbehsayadi/Ray-Tracing/README.md

 ## Implementations

 In this release, observer can view the spheres.
-Also the spheres cast shadows on each other and themselves if needed.
+There's also a shadow effect between spheres, and a lighting effect on spheres to make a better 3D feeling.

 ## Running the Code